debuglevel/bigbluebutton-customizations/README.md

 Modify title

 ## 007 session feedback
-Enable the client feedback feature
+Enable the client feedback feature.
+Also enables sending client logs to the server.

 ## 008 generate webcam profiles
 Generates some webcam profile for testing purposes